Mecha-Weasel/spittoon/README.md

 Again, the goal here is not to "usurp control" of the game from the developer.
 This is just to "work-around" his (prolonged) absence.

-For more details of the FoF Community Server List Update, see the related ReadME file (FoF-Community-Server-List-Update.md): https://github.com/Mecha-Weasel/spittoon/blob/main/FoF-Community-Server-List-Update.md
+For more details of the FoF Community Server List Update (including both links to download the related Windows installer, AND the manual installation instructions), see the related ReadME file (FoF-Community-Server-List-Update.md): https://github.com/Mecha-Weasel/spittoon/blob/main/FoF-Community-Server-List-Update.md

 FoF Community Map Thumbnails Update (aka HSB Thumbnails):
 ========================================================
 The map thumbnails update adds preview thumbnails for the many community-developed maps to your FoF installation.

-For more details of the FoF Community Map Thumbnails Update, see the related ReadME file (FoF-Community-Map-Thumbnails-Update.md): https://github.com/Mecha-Weasel/spittoon/blob/main/FoF-Community-Map-Thumbnails-Update.md
+For more details of the FoF Community Map Thumbnails Update (including both links to download the related Windows installer, AND the manual installation instructions), see the related ReadME file (FoF-Community-Map-Thumbnails-Update.md): https://github.com/Mecha-Weasel/spittoon/blob/main/FoF-Community-Map-Thumbnails-Update.md

 Frequently Asked Questions (FAQ):
 ================================